CA-G12/Quiz-App-Team-14/README.md

 ## ● Description:

-This is a quiz application that let’s provides you with 10 multiple-choice questions about the space and then calculates your score and adds it to the scoresboard.
+This is a quiz application that provides you with 10 multiple-choice questions about the space and then calculates your score and adds it to the scoresboard.

 ---